A Reunion of Classes, Families and Friends

 Mullins High School Classes of 1972 & 1973 Attempt to Unite the Town of Mullins.
 SC Racially and Politically

 Racial and #political division, has tremendously effected our lives in the past and even today.
 Our hometown of Mullins, South Carolina's Classes of 1971 and 1972 attempted to ignite a response.
 Their challenge was to confront and deal with #racial issues and the influence of the status quo.
 During an interview with #Vice President of the Class of 1972, Doris Coleman Duren, talked about a dispute that developed from some previous class members.
 "They wanted to hold onto the legacy of Palmetto High because that is all they had until 1971.
-In 71 when that class graduated that was the start of a whole new era because there was no Palmetto High.
+This would be the last class to graduate from an all black school which would be the start of a whole new era because Palmetto High would no longer exist.
 So to disregard the legacy and heritage of the Mullins High graduates to me, is an absolutely ridiculous idea.
 You have got to acknowledge where you came from before you get where you are going."

 The sole purpose of this weekend event was to raise funds for the education of Mullins High School graduates in the future.
 Doris, went on to explain, "Because Mullins High School still exist and its going to be here unless somebody comes along and decides they don't need a school named after the town.
 We have got to be mindful of the fact that it is not about divisiveness.
 It is about inclusion and the other thing I think is very sad that in 2016, we are still separating ourselves by race.
 We invited our Caucasian brothers and sisters, so if they didn't come it is on them.
 They were certainly invited.
 All of us went to school together.
 We got along.
 We played sports together.
 We cheered together.
 We played on the band together and graduated together."
 Why in 2016 is there so much division in the world today among #races?
 One graduate of MHS gave this response, "There is so much racial and political division in the world today.
 God's kingdom that Jesus taught us to pray for in Matthew 6:10 has to be the only solution."